-- program execution halts when the subprogram ends.The Play from Selection stops if a program cannot be run from - a selected node. - You cannot use Play from Selection with a thread because threads always start from the beginning. - The program stops and displays an error message if an unassigned variable in encountered while playing a program from selected node.
+A program can only start from a node in the robot Program tree.
+You can use Play from Selection in a subprogram.
+The program execution halts when the subprogram ends.
+The Play from Selection stops if a program cannot be run from a selected node. ٠ You cannot use Play from Selection with a thread because threads always start from the beginning.
+The program stops and displays an error message if an unassigned variable in encountered while playing a program from selected node.
+Steps To play a program from a selected node 1.
+In the program tree, select a node.
+2. In the Footer, tap Play.
+3. Select Play from Selection to run a program from a node in the program tree.

-Steps

-To play a program from a selected node

-- 1. In the program tree, select a node.

-- 2. In the Footer, tap Play.

-- 3. Select Play from Selection to run a program from a node in the program tree.

 Example If you had to stop the robot in the middle of a robot program, you can start the program again from a specific node.

-19.5.
+23.5.
 Using Breakpoints in a Program

 Description A breakpoint pauses program execution.
 You can use breakpoints to pause and resume a running program at a specific point.
-This is useful when you are inspecting robot position, variables, etc. (See Operational mode on page 130).
+This is useful when you are inspecting robot position, variables, etc. (See Operational mode on page 146).